-This program is mainly regulated by the Law of Ukraine "On State Support of Investment Projects with Significant Investments in Ukraine" and Tax Code of Ukraine.
+This program is mainly regulated by the Law of Ukraine "On State Support of Investment Projects with Significant Investments in Ukraine" No. 1116-IX dated 17.12.2020 and the Law of Ukraine "On Amendments to the Tax Code of Ukraine Concerning Peculiarities of Taxation of Business Entities Implementing Investment Projects with Significant Investments in Ukraine" No. 1293-IX dated 02.03.2021.